xitop/edzed/docs/blocks.rst

   - Enabling persistent state:
       Persistent state means that the internal state is saved (most likely to a file) when the application stops and is restored on the next start.
+      The data persistence is only possible in a circuit having a proper :ref:`persistent storage<Storage for persistent state>`.
+The settings below will have no effect without the storage.

       If a block supports this feature, it is controlled by these
       parameters: